 Pinarello Prince is an excellent bike with phenomenal value for the money.
 It shares numerous technologies and design features with Dogma F12 but comes at a fraction of the price.
 This is a fast and aero road bike that’s perfect for racing or serious recreational riding.

 Pinarello Prince is a high-performance race road bike.
 As such, it’s the ideal choice for professional and amateur racers who want to improve their race results.
 This bike is not as high-end as Dogma, but it is almost as fast, light, and aero.

 A Pinarello Prince with Ultegra components and disc brakes weighs around 8.5kg or 18.7 lbs.
 If you want to cut the weight down even more, you can choose the version with rim brakes.

 The Pinarello Prince frameset is made in Taiwan.
 All Pinarello’s frames are made overseas in order to reduce the cost of the final product.
-However, the company’s headquarters are located in Torino, Italy, which is where the bikes are developed and designed.
+However, the company’s headquarters are located in Treviso, Italy, which is where the bikes are developed and designed.

 Even though it is heavier and less aero than Pinarello’s top-tier model, it’s hard to notice that this is a “second-tier” bike unless you were born and raised racing bicycles.

 It’s almost impossible to do so simply by looks, as the Prince looks every bit as a breathtaking Pinarello should.